 Most of the content displayed on the portal (Knowledgebase articles, news posts, downloads, and glossary terms) is created and managed from the Publish app in the agent interface.
-Feedback is managed from the agent Feedback app.
+Community Topics are managed from the agent Community app.

 There are some aspects of portal content that can be customized from the admin interface.

-You can manage labels for portal content by going to User Interface > Setup and then clicking Manage for the individual section (that is, Knowledgebase, News, Downloads and Feedback).
+You can manage labels for portal content by going to User Interface > Setup and then clicking Manage for the individual section (that is, Knowledgebase, News, Downloads and Community).

 You can delete or merge labels that your agents create.
 See the Managing labels section for details.